 The Integrative Physiology & Molecular Medicine (IPMM) Doctoral Program participates in the M.D./Ph.D.
 Scholars Program administered by the College of Medicine.
 In addition, students enrolled in or accepted into the College of Medicine can apply directly to the IPMM Doctoral Program to work toward the combined M.D./Ph.D. degrees.
 Applications are reviewed by the IPMM Graduate Committee separate from the College of Medicine application procedures.
 Admission into this combined degree program requires approval by the Dean for Graduate Studies and the Dean of the College of Medicine The general structure of the program is described at the M.D./Ph.D.
 Scholars website.
 The student should plan to spend 3-4 years working on dissertation research, and will receive stipend support during this period.
-For details, see the UNMC the Graduate Studies Bulletin.
+For details, see the UNMC Graduate Studies Catalog.

 IPMM Curriculum for M.D./Ph.D.
 Students: